Limitless-TCG/lotp-docs/organizer/reference.md

 If late *Registration* is activated, even players who did not originally register can join late (and submit a decklist if necessary).

-**All of these options apply for the first two Swiss rounds only!** After the start of round 3, no additonal players are accepted.
+**All of these options apply for the first two Swiss rounds only!** After the start of round 3, no additional players are accepted.
 Elimination Brackets or Round Robin phases do not support late players at all.

 See the [player documentation](/player/procedures#late-check-in) for additional details.